JayWalker512/CryptoNoter/README.md

 ## Future Developments
 At this moment, I'm working to implement ETH and AEON mining into this project

-## Mining Pools
+## Mining Pool
-* I am hosting a mining pool that i have modified to supports javascript web mining.
+* I am hosting a mining pool that i have modified to support javascript web mining.
+Use pool.cryptonoter.com:1111

 Modified to suit the capabilities of low end devices.
 Var diff with mechanism to prevent high-end hardware from using low end port.
 Low end device enjoy low difficulty with 90% valid shares while high end hardware mine at best possible hashes.